Usually, most marketers ask questions like “How much does Google Ads cost?” Or “Are Google Ads expensive to run?”.

 The Expenses in Ad Campaigns without a Website

-If you run ads without a website, that means you are automatically going with Google Shopping Campaigns.
+If you run google ads without a website, that means you are automatically going with Google Shopping Campaigns.

 Shopping campaigns can either be smart or standard shopping campaigns.

 The expenses incurred when running those campaigns is pretty much the same as running ads with a website.
-So, your ad budget is not affected adversely because you run ads without a website.
+So, your ad budget is not affected adversely because you run google ads without a website.

 However, in Google Ads, expenses cannot be well defined.
 And only your ad budget can.